ttedeschi/AnalysisFacility/docs/tutorials/dask_init.md

 ![dask cluster created](imgs/dask_init_created.png)

-> **NOTEs**: in the `Scheduler Address` field you will see the actual status of the
+> **NOTE**: in the `Status` field, you will see the actual state of the
 > cluster creation.
-The cluster will be ready when there is present a valid
+The cluster will be ready when the state is `Running`.
-> cluster address such as `localhost:12345`.
+> In that situation, there will be a valid Scheduler address and Dashboard URL:
+> e.g. `localhost:12345`.
+During the creation, you could see `Status` like `Job is idle`
+> or `Waiting for connection`.
+In case of error, the `Status` will show the
+> reason for the issue.
 >
 > **NOTE**: it is not necessary to click on `Dashboard URL`, because the link
 > is not directly available outside the Dask Lab Extension.
 To select a cluster,